klopnik/hello-world/README.md

 # hello-world

-My first repository for JS class
+This my first repository for JS class

+JS is fun!